-How To Celebrate Christmas With Your Partner If You've Never Done It Before
+What To Expect From Your First Christmas With Your Partner If You've Never Celebrated It Before

 If most of your knowledge about Christmas comes from decades of watching Christmas movie marathons back when Freeform was actually ABC Family, you probably have a fairly good idea what to expect.
 Honestly, even the cheesiest Hallmark Channel Christmas movie pretty accurately covers what celebrating Christmas with your partner for the first time will be like if you're in an interfaith relationship.